Treasury’s Mnuchin defends ending lending programs, fires back at Federal Reserve

 “The emperor has no clothes, so to speak,” said Joe Brusuelas, chief economist at RSM.

-Moreover, critics of the move say that Mnuchin could have asked the Fed for some of its untapped Cares money while still leaving the emergency lending programs in tact.
+Moreover, critics of the move say that Mnuchin could have asked the Fed for some of its untapped Cares money while still leaving the emergency lending programs intact.
 For example, of the $454 billion pot allotted from the Treasury Department under the Cares Act, only $195 billion has been specifically committed to cover the Fed’s programs, leaving $259 billion that had not.

 Mnuchin said he and White House Chief of Staff Mark Meadows would meet with Senate Majority Leader Mitch McConnell (R-Ky.) and House Minority Leader Kevin McCarthy (R-Calif.) on Friday to design a plan to negotiate a stimulus deal with congressional Democrats.

-Federal Reserve officials continued to criticize the decision on Friday.
+Federal Reserve officials continued to criticize the decision Friday.
 Charles Evans, Chicago Fed president, called the decision “disappointing” on CNBC.
-Republican governor Larry Hogan (Md.) also condemned the move on CNBC on Friday morning.
+Maryland Gov. Larry Hogan (R) also condemned the move on CNBC on Friday.

 “They need flexibility to do lending on an emergency basis," Hogan said.
 “I don’t really understand the motivation behind it; I think it’s a mistake.”